-The pdfe.new that takes three arguments:
+The pdfe.new function takes three arguments:

+VALUE EXPLANATION

-VALUE EXPLANATION stream this is a (in low level LUA speak) light userdata object, i.e. a pointer to a sequence of bytes length this is the length of the stream in bytes (the stream can have embedded zeros) name optional, this is a unique identifier that is used for hashing the stream, so that multiple doesn't use more memory
+stream this is a (in low level LUA speak) light userdata object, i.e. a pointer to a sequence of bytes

 The third argument is optional.
-When it is not given the function will return an pdfe document object as with a regular file, otherwise it will return a filename that can be used elsewhere (e.g. in the image library) to reference the stream as pseudo file.
+When it is not given the function will return a pdfe document object as with a regular file, otherwise it will return a filename that can be used elsewhere (e.g. in the image library) to reference the stream as pseudo file.